X

 Keynote Pros:

-• Sleek, professional–looking templates
+• Sleek, professional-looking starting points

 • Magic Move transition makes explaining concepts visual